-Part II on Austria coming out soon!
+Part II on Austria is out now!

 According to Julie Andrews, the hills are alive with the sound of music in this Alpine country.
 Hitting the slopes in the Alps in winter (and après-skiing until the evening), hiking the mountains in summer – there are plenty of activities to do on the mountains.
 Not to forget the stereotype everybody has of Austria: yodelling 😀 But that is not at all Austria’s treasure: the history and culture is.